-- looking for work for the first time
+- Looking for work for the first time

-- re-entering the workforce after raising a family
+- Re-entering the workforce after raising a family

-- making a career change
+- Making a career change

-- wanting to use talents or abilities you didn’t use in your previous jobs
+- Wanting to use talents or abilities you didn’t use in your previous jobs

-- wanting to focus on skills you’ve used in several unrelated jobs
+- Wanting to focus on skills you’ve used in several unrelated jobs

-- looking for work after a period of illness or travel
+- Looking for work after a period of illness or travel

-- looking for work after serving time in a correctional facility
+- Looking for work after serving time in a correctional facility

-Be aware that not all employers like functional resumés
+Not all employers like functional resumés

 What does a functional resumé include?

-A functional resumé includes two key elements:
+It includes 2 key elements:

 - Example 1 (PDF)—an experienced worker returning to the workforce after a long absence